gtuzi/DeepConvNets_BehavioralCloning_AD/README.md

 `python drive_LLCtrl.py model/model_angle.h5 model/model_velocity.h5`

-*Note: This project was developed with Python 3.5*
+*Note: This project was developed with Python 3.5 using Keras 2.0.1 and TensorFlow 0.12*

 ---